This program will offer in-person classes in Fall 2020, with a hybrid model of instruction.

 The Business Management program offers you the opportunity to build job skills and knowledge or to prepare for graduate studies through an extensive introduction to U.S. business practices.
 In the second quarter, you choose to specialize in one of the following areas: Finance, Marketing, or Leadership.
 To complement your classroom experience, Business Management incorporates a 120-hour internship into the program.

 - Develop solid business management skills with specialization in a field of your choice.

 - Learn resume writing and interviewing skills; receive a professional resume critique.

 - Complement your studies and build your professional contacts by completing a 120-hour unpaid internship at a reputable company.

 - Study alongside American students in evening classes (during the second and/or third quarters) to further enhance your network.

-- After two quarters, receive a Professional Certificate in Business Management with a specialization in Finance, Human Resources, Marketing, or Global Commerce.
+- After two quarters, receive a Professional Certificate in Business Management with a specialization in Finance, Marketing, Accounting, or International Business.

 - Apply for Optional Practical Training after three consecutive quarters of study.